-The Division of Business Administration (DBA) seeks to develop students who will graduate with qualities of human and ethical morality, intellectual excellence, and a passion for hard work.
-In addition, DBA seeks to develop students who possess high interpersonal skills, exceptional communication skills, technical, and theoretical skills.
-Moreover, each graduate of the DBA must be able to function effectively in both the corporate and private sectors and also to be successful in graduate and professional studies, and to compete successfully in entrepreneurship.
-The Business Administration program offers concentrations in Accounting, Finance/Banking, Management, and Marketing, and aspires to be a center of excellence, where our graduates can be part of our future scholars and leaders.
+The School of Business Administration seeks to develop students who will graduate with qualities of human and ethical morality, intellectual excellence, and a passion for hard work.
+In addition, the School of Business Administration seeks to develop students who possess high interpersonal skills, exceptional communication skills, technical, and theoretical skills.
+Moreover, each graduate must be able to function effectively in both the corporate and private sectors and to be successful in graduate and professional studies, and to compete successfully in entrepreneurship.
+The School of Business Administration offers concentrations in Accounting, Entrepreneurship, Finance/Banking, Management, and Marketing, and aspires to be a center of excellence, where our graduates can be part of our future scholars and leaders.